radbrt/llama_query/README.md

 OPENAI_API_KEY = '<my-openai-api-key>'
 ```

 Additionally, you need to alter the `app.py` file to use the table you want.
-Database and Schema is already configured, but the table name(s) must be set in the script itself.
+Database and Schema is already configured above, but the table name(s) must be set in the script itself.

 ```py
 tables_to_query = ["<my_table_name>"]